mozilla-mobile/firefox-ios/docs/sync.md

 The process of synchronizing is driven by info/collections (indicating remote changes), by meta/global (a change to syncID implies a reset), and by local change indicators.

 ## Invalidation

 At any point we might get a 401 in response to a storage request.
 At this point our token is invalidated; we abort this sync, fetch a new token, and continue.
 That token might itself point to a new Sync server, which might result in a fresh-start sync.

+## Persistence

+So what do we need to persist?
+Quite apart from the actual datatype-specific stuff:

+* We need to store the syncID and last fetch timestamp for each collection.
+If the syncID changes, we need to throw away the timestamp.
+* We need to store the list of enabled engines, and keep it in lockstep with meta/global.
+The same for declined.
+* We need to store our own client ID, and use that when uploading our client record.
+* We need to pay attention to kB; if it changes, e.g., via a password change, then any in-memory copy of the Sync Key should be discarded.
+* We ought to cache meta/global.
+* We ought to cache bulk keys.
+If i/c changes for crypto, we should redownload and compare.
+If any collection key changes, then we should act as if the syncID changed.
+(TODO: should we change the syncID for that collection?
+Probably.)
+  (If we can't decrypt your bulk keys, probably our kB is now invalid.
+If it's not, the server is corrupt.)
+* We ought to remember the last info/collections.
+* We should store the last info/collections timestamp, so that an i/c fetch can return 304.